For most women, the default option for hair removal would be shaving. It the grand scheme of things, shaving makes a lot of sense.

 In this article, we’ll be looking at an alternative method – epilating and see how it differs from shaving.

-Of all the hair removal methods, it is perhaps the most cost effective, shallow learning curve and the least painful.
+Of all the hair removal methods, shaving is perhaps the most cost-effective, shallow learning curve and the least painful.

 One big issue with shaving would be the frequency.
 Depending on how fast your hair grows, you’ll need to shave once or twice a week (sometimes more).

-It is a detailed guide where we’ll be looking at the pros, cons and which method would suite you best.
+It is a detailed guide where we’ll be looking at the pros, cons, and which method would suit you best.

 Hair removal methods

 Depilation is the process of removing hair from the surface.
-Shaving is a good example of depilation as it cuts hair follicles leaving the root intact.
+Shaving is an excellent example of depilation as it cuts hair follicles, leaving the root intact.

-One big advantage of epilation would be the longer lasting results.
-Epilating for example can last for weeks on end.
+One significant advantage of Epilation would be the long-lasting results.
+Epilating, for example, can last for weeks on end.